termly/apidocs/endpoints/websites_put.md

 ]
 ```

 The body must have 1 or more of these objects.
 Any attributes not passed in will not be changed.
-Once created the JSON must be passed as the request body
+Once created, the JSON must be passed as the request body

 The response is an arry of successful response objects or a [failure object](../error_object.md):